Chart Color Schemes

 Population

-Population growth drivers in Clifton Hill are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Clifton Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clifton Hill's population is estimated at around 7,098 as of Nov 2025.
-This reflects an increase of 492 people (7.4%) since the 2021 Census, which reported a population of 6,606 people.
-The change is inferred from the resident population of 6,798, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,677 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Clifton Hill has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+The Clifton Hill statistical area (Lv2) had an estimated population of around 6,337 as of Nov 2025, reflecting a decrease of 269 people since the 2021 Census.
+The ABS reported a population of 6,606 in the 2021 Census.
+AreaSearch's estimate is based on resident population data from June 2024 and validated new addresses since the Census date.
+This results in a population density ratio of 3,283 persons per square kilometer, placing Clifton Hill (SA2) in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, ending in 2021, Clifton Hill (SA2) demonstrated a compound annual growth rate of 2.0%, outperforming its SA3 area.
+Overseas migration contributed approximately 47.0% of population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

 Frequently Asked Questions - Population